 Similar to the example above is Swizzle’s Squashies contest.

-Participants had to take a photo or video showing what they’re up to during the summer and upload it to the contest website.
+Participants had to take a photo or video showing what they were up to during the summer and upload it to the contest website.
 The winner could receive £1000 and a year’s supply of Squashies for them and a friend.

 9. Aldis Home Bar Photo Contest

-The great thing about UGC is that you can get your fans to be creative, which can result in some stunning contest entries.
+The great thing about UGC is that you can get your fans to be creative, resulting in some stunning contest entries.

 This is what Aldis did with their home bar photo contest.